studersi/test-4/tutorial-2/README.md

 ###Why are we doing this?

 A secure server is one that permits only as much as what is really needed.
 Ideally, you would build a server based on a minimal system by enabling additional features individually.
 This is also preferable in terms of understanding what’s going on, because this is the only way of knowing what is really configured.
 Starting with a minimal system is also helpful in debugging.
-If the error is still present in the minimal system, features are added individually and the search for the error goes on.
-When the error occurs, it can then be narrowed down to the last configuration directive added.
+If the error is not present in the minimal system, features are added individually and the search for the error goes on.
+When the error occurs, it is identified to be related to the last configuration directive added.

 ###Requirements